 The buyer reportedly could not enter Hong Kong to sign documents due to travel restrictions.
 Centaline said that in August alone it handled 47 transaction cancellations.

 Realty consultancy Knight Frank also issued a warning in its latest report.
-While the city’s average home price is still way beyond the reach of the working class, the average rent is retreating, leaving the swelling jobless ranks priced not only out of the home market but also the rental sector.
+While the city’s average home price is still way beyond the reach of the working class, the average rent is yet to retreat, leaving the swelling jobless ranks priced not only out of the home market but also the rental sector.

 The company also said it remained to be seen if Hong Kong’s home prices would ultimately yield to the economic downturn, but transactions of luxurious homes may drop by at least 5% this year due to the dearth of mainland Chinese buyers.